-The Buddha declares the three types of eyesight - 1) the physical eye, 2) the divine eye, and 3) the wisdom eye.
-The wisdom eye is unsurpassed of the three.
+The Buddha declares the three types of eyesight - 1.) the physical eye, 2.) the divine eye, and 3.) the eye of wisdom.
+The eye of wisdom is unsurpassed of the three.

 Vuttañhetaṁ bhagavatā vuttamarahatāti me sutaṁ: